KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 ## Event Viewer general info and logs to look for and what they include

-To get an idea of how a Windows Event is structured, an example of an Event reporting a detection and quarantine of a file which Defender detected as a threat is provided below:
+Before starting with each MDE capability, to get an idea of how a Windows Event is structured, an example of an Event reporting a detection and quarantine of a file which Defender detected as a threat is provided below:

 ```xml
 <Event xmlns="http://schemas.microsoft.com/win/2004/08/events/event">